 At Loosen up we prefer to use a side lying or semi reclined position to the tables with cutouts for the abdomen.
 The tables with cutouts or even the pillow propping systems can put more stress on the lower back than is already present during pregnancy.

-- A wide variety of pillows (body pillows and extra padding pillows) are used set in a few strategic places under the pregnant woman’s body to add to her comfort.
+A wide variety of pillows (body pillows and extra padding pillows) are used set in a few strategic places under the pregnant woman’s body to add to her comfort.
 Learning different ways to use pillows can also be helpful for pregnant women when trying to get comfortable while sleeping.

 This helps inform new customers or existing customers considering trying new services.

 Always discuss your health history with your massage professional and your physician to make sure that prenatal massage is appropriate you and your coming baby.